trosenkrantz/RAPTOR/README.md

     - Text and binary data.
     - Regex match inputs, even for binary inputs.
     - Define states, running a state machine.
-- Supports various OSs through Java, bash, and CMD (Windows) scripts.
+- Supports various OSs through Java, Bash, and .cmd (Windows) scripts.
+- Portable application, can we run from a USB stick.
 - Logging to capture data exchange.

-## How to use
+## Getting Started
 1. Download a release and unzip it.
 2. Either
    - Download Java Runtime Environment 21 (e.g. [Azul Zulu](https://www.azul.com/downloads/?version=java-21-lts&package=jre#zulu)) or newer, extracting it to a `java` dir: